LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Kubernetes, also known as k8s, is an open-source container management platform.
 It handles the life-cycle of Pods which are a collection of related containers required to run an application.
 Kubernetes clusters contain two types of servers:

--  Master = Manages the state of the Nodes and their Pods.
+-  Control Plane Node (previously known as Master Node) = Manages the state of the Nodes and their Pods.
--  Node, Worker, or Minion = Run user applications in containers and respond to requests from the Masters.
+-  Worker Node (previously known as Node, Worker, Worker Machines, or Minion) = Run user applications in containers and respond to requests from the Control Plane Nodes.

-Master services:
+Control Plane Node services:

 -  etcd = The most common database for storing all of the Kubernetes configuration data.
 -  kube-apiserver = Handles authentication requests and retrieving/storing data from/to etcd.